jwunderl/pxt-arcade/docs/courses/csintro1/functions/extensions.md

 We are not stuck with only the functions provided when you first open MakeCode.
 Extensions, in the advanced menu, allow functions, and other code, to be included and used in our games.

-We can make even make our own packages of code to share w or reuse in our games.
+We can make even make our own packages of code to share or reuse in our games.

 ## Example #1: Using a package